 Statistical analysis

-Statistical Analysis of data of various characters was carried out as per Complete Randomized Design (CRD) analysis with three replications.
-Analysis of the variance was work out using standard statistical procedure as described by Panse and Sukhatme (1995).
+Statistical Analysis of data of various characters was carried out as per the Complete Randomized Design (CRD) analysis with three replications.
+Analysis of the variance was worked out using standard statistical procedures as described by Panse and Sukhatme (1995).

 3. RESULTS AND DISCUSSION

-The effects of physical mutagens on various parameters of plant growth such as germination percent, root length (cm), shoot length (cm), Seedling fresh weight (g), Seedling dry weight (g), Seed vigour index (mass), Seed vigour index (length) in sesame are presented in Table 1.
+The effects of physical mutagens on various parameters of plant growth, such as germination percent, root length (cm), shoot length (cm), Seedling fresh weight (g), Seedling dry weight (g), Seed vigour index (mass), Seed vigour index (length) in sesame are presented in Table 1.

-3.1 Germination percent
+3.1 Germination per cent

 The findings of the present investigation clearly demonstrate that gamma irradiation exerted a dose-dependent inhibitory effect on seed germination in both sesame varieties.
 A progressive decline in germination percentage was observed as the dose of gamma rays increased, indicating heightened physiological stress at higher mutagen levels.
 Compared to the untreated control, all irradiated treatments recorded lower germination rates.
 Among the doses tested, 250 Gy exhibited the least reduction, with germination percentages of 92.67% in G. Til 2 and 95.33% in G. Til 6, suggesting that this dose was relatively mild and caused minimal detrimental effects on seed viability.
 In contrast, exposure to 550 Gy resulted in the most pronounced reduction in germination (65.67% and 74.33% in G. Til 2 and G. Til 6, respectively), indicating that higher doses substantially impair early seedling emergence.
 The marked decline in germination at higher irradiation levels may be attributed to radiation-induced physiological and cytological disturbances.
 Gamma rays are known to cause chromosomal aberrations, disruptions in DNA replication, and impairment in meristematic cell activity.
 Such damages hinder key processes involved in germination, particularly cell division and elongation in the embryonic tissues, ultimately reducing the germination capacity of seeds.
 Additionally, irradiation may alter membrane permeability, enzyme activity, and metabolic processes essential for the transition from dormancy to active seedling growth.
 Similar dose-dependent reductions in germination following gamma irradiation have been well-documented in earlier studies across various crops.
-Previous researchers including Lee et al. (1986), Das and Haque (1997), Govindarasu and Rammoorthi (1998), Mensah et al. (2007), Anbarasan et al. (2015), Khin Mark et al. (2001), Uttarde et al. (2020), Raut et al. (2021), sasane et al. (2022) and Jhar et al. (2024) also reported a consistent decline in germination percentage with increasing radiation doses.
+Previous researchers, including Lee et al. (1986), Das and Haque (1997), Govindarasu and Rammoorthi (1998), Mensah et al. (2007), Anbarasan et al. (2015), Khin Mark et al. (2001), Uttarde et al. (2020), Raut et al. (2021), Sasane et al. (2022) and Jhar et al. (2024), also reported a consistent decline in germination percentage with increasing radiation doses.
 The present results are therefore in close agreement with earlier findings and confirm that higher gamma irradiation intensities adversely affect seed viability and early plant establishment in sesame.

 3.2 Root length (cm)